The Crowd claims

 Case background and who The Crowd supports

-The big GMO companies have already spent estimated millions on 102 legal challenges in court and are fiercely lobbying to pave their way into Mexico to grow GMO corn at a commercial level.
+The big GMO companies have already spent estimated millions on 102 legal challenges in court and are fiercely lobbying to pave their way into Mexico to grow GM corn at a commercial level.

 Environmental Defender Law Center (EDLC) is the NGO/nonprofit that The Crowd Versus works together with for this case.
 The coalition of users and consumers of corn biodiversity in Mexico are represented by Alternativas y Procesos de Participación Social A.C.
 (Alternativas), a nonprofit organization based in Tehuacán, Puebla, Mexico.
 EDLC is supporting Alternativas and works to protect the human rights of individuals and communities in developing countries who are fighting against harm to their environment.